 Our increasingly sedentary lifestyles eventually stiffen the back muscles.
 We need to focus on keeping those muscles flexible in order to achieve the full range of motion that our muscles are capable of.
 One way to do this is by doing light stretches.
 Yoga is a great way to stretch your back muscles, increase your flexibility, and reduce the risk of back pain.

-Smoking cigarettes is tied to an increase risk in osteoporosis which literally translates to porous bones.
+Smoking cigarettes is tied to an increased risk in osteoporosis which literally translates to porous bones.
 As the bones in your spine become increasingly more porous, they will become more susceptible to back pain and fractures in the spinal column.
 This results in more than just back pain.
 A fractured spine can leave you temporarily or permanently immobilised.

 Design An Ergonomic Workspace

 The ideal ergonomically designed workspace for you will depend on the kind of job you perform at work.
-Things like the right height of the desk and chair, the right position of keyboards, the correct design of mouse are all important aspects when you spend all day at work at your computer.
+Things like the right height of the desk and chair, the right position of keyboards, and the correct design of mouse are all important aspects when you spend all day at work at your computer.

 If you do more manual labour, you must keep in mind proper lifting techniques and make sure you always wear the appropriate personal protective gear designed to reduce the risk of injuries.

-Regardless of the cause of severity, back pain is not something you should ignore.
+Regardless of the cause or severity, back pain is not something you should ignore.
 Make an appointment with your doctor at the earliest for the correct diagnosis and treatment.
 The earlier you treat your back pain the better the prognosis.